joshbrew/cameraId/README.md

 Inference time for the 1000 label squeeze-net averages about 6-10ms for me on an RTX 3070, whatever that means.
 I tested on a 4K camera but the squeeze net uses only like a small square of the image.
 Switching over to an MNIST example next.

-I'm getting about 120fps on WONNX after adding proper frame rescaling but the Squeeze Net results are still weird, it thinks everything is a radiator, a tile roof, a nematode, or a window shade for me >__> so I might still be doing something wrong.
+I'm getting about 120fps-135FPS on just the WONNX pass after adding proper frame rescaling but the Squeeze Net results are still weird, it thinks everything is a radiator, a tile roof, a nematode, or a window shade for me >__> so I might still be doing something wrong.
 It's not actually 120FPS with the full demo because we're rendering a bunch of offscreen canvases same time but it's still fast, and otherwise throttles itself based on worker load.
+This is also with a 1080p youtube video in another tab.

 # build and run
 `npm i -g tinybuild` then `npm start`